aadi-thedevguy/one-piece-stack/README.md

 pnpm i
 ```

-Replace .env.example with .env and fill in the values and fill in the keys.
+Replace .env.example with .env and fill in the values.

 Start Local Database: